spacelift-io/user-documentation/docs/integrations/api-development-with-mcp.md

 ---
-description: Use spacectl's MCP server to build against the Spacelift GraphQL API without learning it.
+description: Use `spacectl`'s MCP server to build against the Spacelift GraphQL API without learning it.
 ---

-# Spacelift API integration via spacectl MCP server
+# Spacelift API integration via `spacectl` MCP server

 You don't need to learn the Spacelift GraphQL API.
-We've built GraphQL introspection tooling into spacectl's MCP server that lets your coding assistant discover and use the API automatically.
+We've built GraphQL introspection tooling into `spacectl`'s MCP server that lets your coding assistant discover and use the API automatically.

 ## How it works

-The spacectl MCP server includes:
+The `spacectl` MCP server includes:

 - Complete GraphQL schema introspection
 - Authentication guide with working examples